Magento 2 on Kubernetes – how do I do that?

 CONFIG__DEFAULT__SYSTEM__CRON__DDG_AUTOMATION__USE_SEPARATE_PROCESS=0

-Otherwise, the cron container may terminate before completing running all scheduled jobs.
+Otherwise, the cron container may be terminated before it completes running all scheduled jobs.

 Additional Jobs